-- Waste nothing;
+- Waste nothing; and

 - Create wealth.

 Our business exists to help people improve their homes and through doing so to improve their lives.
 Sustainability is core to our purpose because homes cannot be better without being more sustainable.
 We believe that by integrating sustainability across our business, we can create a more innovative, resilient and successful company, one that creates value socially, environmentally and financially.
-Find out more at www.kingfisher.com/netpositive
+Find out more at www.kingfisher.com/sustainability

-Our Net Positive approach encompasses four priorities that are closely linked with our business goals – timber, energy, innovation and communities – and three other issues: employees, suppliers and the environment.
+Our Sustainability approach encompasses four priorities that are closely linked with our business goals – timber, energy, innovation and communities – and three other issues: employees, suppliers and the environment.